The Yankee Candle Story

 Christmas 1969.
 Sixteen-year-old Mike Kittredge, too broke to buy his mother a present, melted some crayons to make her a candle.
 A neighbor saw it and convinced Mike to sell the candle to her.
 With that small stake, he bought enough wax to make two candles—one for his mom, and another to sell.
 That was the birth of Yankee Candle.

 A 16-year-old high school student created a candle for his Mom’s Christmas gift, using canning wax, red crayons, kitchen string, and a milk carton.
 He begins to design and handcraft candles in his family's kitchen.
 With his father's help, he opens a small retail shop.
-That number would grow to more than 575 retail stores and over 35,000 authorized retailers worldwide.
+That number would grow to hundreds of retail stores and over 35,000 authorized retailers worldwide.

 All 12 employees of the company now known as Yankee Candle move into an old paper mill in Holyoke, Mass.